-If you have a nice stream of water where you can walk on both sides and you have couple of cups in bright colors you can have a race.
+If you find a nice stream where you can walk on both sides and you have a couple of cups in bright colours you can have a race.
 But them in the creek and have someone waiting for them downstream.
 Perfect during short breaks while you wait for someone or while having a Swedish fika outdoors.

 Playing with fire

 During the evening you perhaps have a fire going.
 After a while when good glowing coals have formed, you can take out a piece of the embers that is a little bigger than a pea.
 Quickly pick it up with your hands and shake it around in your hands without dropping it.
 If you blow a little air on it at the same time, it becomes really red.
 If it gets too hot, it can burn you, so be careful.
 Once we were a small group who carefully did this and threw it between us from a distance of less than an arm-length.
 A bit like walking on glowing coals.
 There is excitement and focus.
 Nice when you wear a t-shirt and not covered in Gore-Tex.

 Two people will square off, the winner goes on to play the next person on the team, and so on.
 Encourage spontaneity.

 Can you get three in a straight line?
 Paper & pen are the only things you need for this game but stones, sticks, leaves and other things works equally good.
 Take what you have.
 Play a couple of rounds and keep score if wanted.